JinJoo Lee: DNCE

 Lee met Joe Jonas in 2009, when touring with the Jonas Brothers.
-She was the only female in the band, and when asked about it said, "It's the best thing ever...because they are very simple.
+She was the only woman in the band, and when asked about it said, "It's the best thing ever...because they are very simple.
 Guys are so simple and easy.
 I don't know, I love working with guys.
 It's always been like that for my career.
 I was the only female in the band the entire time, so I'm very used to it.
 I'm very comfortable, and they're funny and silly."